maxhoffmann/old-maximilianhoffmann.com/article/mobile-first/_mobile-first.md

 I have been familiar with mobile first and its advantages for a long time, but my blog’s latest iteration is the first site which actually uses this approach.
-First I had started implementing the new design desktop first and added mobile styles later via media queries, but after having seen Brad Frost’s inspiring talk [“Beyond Media Queries”](https://vimeo.com/55076713) I have finally changed my mind and wrote the CSS from scratch, which was the best decision I could make.
+First I had started implementing the new design desktop first and added mobile styles later via media queries, but after having seen Brad Frost’s inspiring talk [“Beyond Media Queries”](https://vimeo.com/55076713) I have finally changed my mind and wrote the <abbr>CSS</abbr> from scratch, which was the best decision I could make.

 My styles are smaller in file size, easier to maintain and flexible like never before.
 Additionally I have started my own small Sass framework full of useful components and mixins, which faciliates things like using rems instead of pixels and includes my new way of laying out elements on a page.
 This “new” way has a lot in common with grids as it uses floats, but I think it is superior to most grids, because of its missing row divs and its mobile first approach.

 ### Reverse Engineering